kflanagan/Documents/includes/Kevin-Homelab.md

 ```

 You would use this to be able to update fstab, USB disks will change device file names (/dev/sda might be /dev/sdb tomorrow if you disconnect it and re-connect it.)
 Using the UUID in /etc/fstab means that it will always mount correctly for you.

+## Remote access

+I have found that Tailscale works well, the only limitation is that it can't be installed on managed devices, like the phone that my employer provides.
+That's because it's a VPN and they will not allow a second VPN on the device.

+Tailscale can be installed on the VMs or the LXC containers, as well as your personal laptop, tablet, phone.